Do I Have To Pay Taxes On My Injury Settlement?

 - Interest awarded on a personal injury judgment after trial is taxed.

 Recovering from an accident is hard.
 It is even harder with a large tax bill.
-Work with your Denver accident attorney and tax professional to properly report and structure your settlement.
+Work with your Fort Collins personal injury attorney and tax professional to properly report and structure your settlement.
 This will keep more money in your pocket.